Rainymood/rainymood.github.io/_drafts/how-to-memorise-pi.md

 ---
 layout: post
-title:  "How to memorise the first 42 digits of Pi"
+title:  "How to memorise the first 37 digits of Pi"
-date:   2016-11-22 00:00:00 +0200
+date:   2016-03-14 00:00:00 +0200
 categories: jekyll update
 ---

-# How to memorise the first ~~26~~ ~~32~~ 42 digits of Pi
+# How to memorise the first ~~26~~ ~~32~~ ~~42~~ 37 digits of Pi

-tl;dr I memorised the first 42 digits of Pi.
-When I started writing this blog post (3-10-2016) I memorised the first 26 digits.
-I've put off finishing this blog post for so long already that I'm currently at the 42nd digit (as of 22-11-2016).
-It turns out that memorising a long string of digits takes some work but is not that difficult at all.
-This blog post details how its done and how I did it.
+tl;dr

+Pi day seems like a great day to finally publish this post on memorising the first 37 digits of Pi.
+I wrote this post around 5 months ago but didn't publish it yet.

+Here's a timeline of events:

+3-10-2016 started writing this post, memorised the first 26 digits 22-11-2016 memorised the first 42 digits
+14-3-2016 (today) can still easily recall the first 37 digits

+I personally think it's amazing that, even after 5 months, I can still recall 37 digits with ease!
+Read on to find out how!

 # Introduction

-From the top of my head (you guys will have to take my word for this) the ~~26~~ ~~32~~ 42 decimals of Pi are:
+The first ~~26~~ ~~32~~ ~~42~~ 37 decimals of Pi are:

 ~~3.14159265358979323846264338~~

 ~~3.14159265358979323846264338327950~~

-3.14159265358979323846264338327950288419716939

-Neat.

-Memorising a string of numbers might seem like some completely useless magic trick and waste of mental capacity.
-I did not write blog post to convince you of the usefulness, merely to describe how I did it.
+~~3.14159265358979323846264338327950288419716939~~

+3.141592653589793238462643383279502884

-In this blog post I will detail (and perhaps even teach you) how to do this!
+Memorising a large number is quite a useless feat, but I'm sure one can think of useful applications of the same technique described here.
+In this post I will detail (and perhaps even teach you) how to do this!
 The two main ingredients are:

-1. Breaking Pi down into bite-sized pieces.
+1. Breaking a large problem down into bite-sized pieces.
 2. A system to map digits to letters.

-The key point I want to emphasise is that your brain is pretty awesome and can do a lot more than you think you are capable of. **I firmly believe that (with some practice) you can easily remember the first 10 digits after reading this post.**
+The key point I want to emphasise is the brain is pretty awesome and can do a lot more than you think you are capable of.
+I firmly believe that (with some practice) you can easily remember the first 10 digits after reading this post.

-The question I most get asked is: "... why?"
+When I tell people I memorised the first 37 digits of Pi the question I get asked most is "Why?"
+So let me elaborate on that down below.

 # What started it all

-The story actually goes back to 2012: My sister introduced me to the book *Moonwalking With Einstein* by Joshua Fouer and I finished it relatively quickly because I liked it a lot.
-As if God himself had planned it, two girls came into our drawing class the next day (the day after I finished the book) and wanted to do some psychological tests.
+The story actually goes back to 2012: My sister introduced me to the book *Moonwalking With Einstein* by Joshua Fouer.
+In what in retrospect seems like an extremely unlikely turn of events, the day after finishing the book two students burst into our art class the next day (the day after I finished the book) and wanted to do some psychological tests.

 The test was as follows: here is a list of 50 words and you have 5 minutes to